ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 Using the above code, we are assigning the prototype of Animal constructor to the prototype of `Cat` constructor.

-### But why did we even create the function `getName` in the prototype and not directly inside the Construcor?
+### But why did we even create the function `getName` in the prototype and not directly inside the Constructor?

-Every object created using the Constructor Function gets a copy of all the properties persent in the constructor.
+Every object created using the Constructor Function gets a copy of all the properties present in the constructor.
 This may not be a good idea in some cases.
-Like it makes sense that every object get's a differnet name, but why a different `getName` function?
+Like it makes sense that every object get's a different name, but why a different `getName` function?
 We can just make use of the same function `reference` in each and every object isn't it?
 Yes, we're doing the exact same thing.

 ### How does a constructor function work internally?